openaoio/rubix/README.md

 ### How to actually use the library:

-However you damn please, this code is open source
+However you damn please, this code is open source.

+That in mind, I recommend using the Python API instead of the C API, as it was hacked together in a day or so

+But, try out `make && python rubix.py` and see what happens